giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 Evasion: This will try to evade antivirus software with no guarantee of success.

 NOPs: NOPs (No OPeration) do nothing, literally.
+Represented in Intel x86 CPU family
+Represented with 0x90,

-They are represented in the Intel x86 CPU family they are represented with 0x90, following which the CPU will do nothing for one cycle.
-They are often used as a buffer to achieve consistent payload sizes.
+Following which the CPU will do nothing for one cycle.
+-> **often used as a buffer to achieve consistent payload sizes**.

+Payloads: Payloads are codes that will run on the target system.
+Exploits will take advantage of vulnerability on the target system, but to achieve the desired result, we will need a payload.

+Examples could be;
+-> getting a shell,
+-> loading a malware or backdoor to the target system, -> running a command,
+Metasploit offers the ability to send different payloads that can open shells on the target system.